srewashimondal/NeuroDiversity-Forget-Me-Not-/README.md

 # NeuroDiversity-Forget-Me-Not-
 NeuroDiversity: Forget-Me-Not bridges workforce gaps with task management website for seamless communication, empowering neurodivergent individuals with detailed instructions and flexible management.
+We created this website for Columbia University's DivHacks 2023 hackathon and won Best Beginner Hack Award and Diversity Award.

 ![image](https://github.com/srewashimondal/NeuroDiversity-Forget-Me-Not-/assets/67836280/56a37d31-5a50-47df-867d-d18e407eb8e3)